Pork vs Chicken meat - Health impact and Nutrition Comparison

 Weight Loss & Diets

-Containing no carbohydrates, these meats fit well in both low carb and low glycemic index diets as they contain no carbohydrates.
+These meats fit well in both low-carb and low glycemic index diets as they contain no carbohydrates.

 There is some evidence, however limited, showing pork intake to have a positive impact on waist circumference (5).